Chart Color Schemes

 The employment environment in Callala Bay - Currarong shows above-average strength when compared nationally

-Employment growth in the past year was estimated at 2.8%.
-As of September 2025, 1,463 residents are employed, with an unemployment rate of 1.4% below the regional average.
-Workforce participation is significantly lower at 47.5%, compared to Rest of NSW's 56.4%.
+There are 1,463 residents in work while the unemployment rate is 1.4% below Rest of NSW's rate of 3.8%.
+Workforce participation lags significantly at 47.8%, compared to Rest of NSW's 61.5%.
+Moderate percentage (18.3%) of residents were found to work from home, considering Covid-19 lockdown impacts.
 Employment is concentrated in health care & social assistance, public administration & safety, and construction.

-Public administration & safety has notably high employment levels, at 1.9 times the regional average.
-However, agriculture, forestry & fishing is under-represented, with only 1.2% of the workforce compared to Rest of NSW's 5.3%.
-The area offers limited local employment opportunities, as seen in Census data comparing working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 2.8%, while labour force increased by 3.3%, raising the unemployment rate by 0.5 percentage points.
-In comparison, Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points during the same period.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with an unemployment rate of 3.9%.
-National employment forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Callala Bay - Currarong's employment mix suggests local employment should increase by 6.5% over five years and 13.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Public administration & safety has notably high concentration at 1.9 times the regional average.
+Agriculture, forestry & fishing is under-represented with only 1.2% of workforce compared to Rest of NSW's 5.3%.
+Limited local employment opportunities are indicated by Census working population vs resident population count.
+During September 2024 to September 2025, employment levels increased by 2.8%, labour force increased by 3.3%, causing unemployment rate rise by 0.5 percentage points.
+Rest of NSW recorded employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Callala Bay - Currarong's employment mix suggests local employment should increase by 6.5% over five years and 13.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localized population projections.

 Frequently Asked Questions - Employment